designing access & inclusion

 Hi, I’m Jessie!

-From a young age, I devoured countless stories between paperback covers and title cards to the point that I became fluent in speed-reading rapid The Tatami Galaxy subtitles.
+From a young age, I devoured countless stories between paperback covers and title cards to the point that I became fluent in speed-reading rapid-fire The Tatami Galaxy subtitles.
 To me, stories are human news, our raison d’etre — our reason for existence.

 Because when we lift one person up, we lift up everyone else.